Tips on writing an assignment

 The constituent parts of an assignment.

-Obviously the former is going to cut down your workload, however definitely limits what you can test.
+The former is going to cut down your workload, however definitely limits what you can test.
 The latter allows you to mark graphs & images, as well as essay-like answers.

 Auto-grading